Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 ### Devides Image into Three Parts and Process them together<br />

 Our image will be devided into three parts (two green and one blue) like the following image when the auto measurement started.
 Three backgroundworkers will be initialized for processing these three parts individually so that we can speed up the calculation time.The overlape (denotes as Y in the image) is to make sure those circles on the edge will be detected correctly.
+Each backgroundworker is able to post its own progress during the calculation (so that you can see the progress bar is updating the progress and see the circles are being detected by the algorithm in real time) and give us it's own result when complete.

 <p align="center">
 <img src="/Image/readme/Devide3D1.png" height="75%" width="75%">